 “Forgive us for what we could have been but failed to be.”

-In this day where good moral people and especially Christians find their voices weak when they can find their voices at all, it is often not what we do say but the silence of what we do not say that speaks the loudest.
+In this day where good people find their voices weakened when they can find their voice at all, it is often not what we do say but the silence of what we do not say that speaks the loudest.

 Silent truth can be as deadly as a proclaimed lie.